jf20541/LogisticRegressionPyTorch/README.md

 ### Code
 Created 5 modules
-- `pytorchmodels.py`: create a Logistic Regression using PyTorch and outputs its metric
+- `pytorchmodels.py`: Logistic Regression using PyTorch and evaluate metric
-- `models.py`: create a Logistic Regression from scratch
+- `models.py`: Logistic Regression from scratch
-- `train.py`: Initiated the model, evaluated the models metric and initializing Argument Parser Class
+- `train.py`: Initiated the model, evaluate metric and initializing Argument Parser Class
 - `create_folds.py`: Implemented a cross-validation set
 - `config.py`: Define path as global variables
-- `data.py`: Cleaned the data and added more varaibles
+- `data.py`: Cleaned the data and feature engineer

 ### Run
 In a terminal or command window, navigate to the top-level project directory `LogisticRegression/` (that contains this README) and run the following command: